teddythepooh/geospatial_data/README.md

 - US Census aggregations are uniquely identified by GEOID.
 It is a 12-character alphanumeric sequence for block groups (STATE+COUNTY+TRACT+BLOCK GROUP|2+3+6+1=12).
 Leading zeroes need to be added where applicable.

-- The US Census does not formally obtain statistics at the "neighorhood" level for cities.
+- The US Census does not formally obtain statistics at the "neighborhood" level for cities.
 Since a block group's geometry can reside within more than one neighborhood, dataset #4 above allows me to proportionally assign statistics by area.
 Suppose a block group has a population of 1000 people and 50% of its total area is within Albany Park; then, I would assign 500 of 1000 to Albany Park.

 - I leverage the Albers Equal Area projection (ESPG: 9822) for area calculations, but I reproject the geometries to World Geodetic System 1984 (ESPG: 4326) for visualization.
 </div>